-Berserk Button: First when Mouth tells Chunk he has naked pictures of his mom taking a bath, real cheap, forcing Chunk to break the door open.
+Berserk Button: First when Mouth tells Chunk he has naked pictures of his mom taking a bath, which he's selling for cheap, forcing Chunk to break the door open.
 Second, averted, when Chunk accidentally breaks the water cooler he was drinking from when Mouth thought of putting chocolate on the floor so he can eat through.

 Sloth has quite an appetite as well, which is how he and Chunk first bond.